Sports Car Club of America: Sanctioned Events

-The seven national classes of the formula group are Formula Atlantic (FA), Formula Continental (FC), Formula SCCA (FE), Formula F (FF), Formula Vee (FV), Formula X (FX), and Formula 500 (F500).

 Autocross (Solo)

 The autocross program is branded as "Solo".
 Up to four cars at a time run on a course laid out with traffic cones on a large paved surface, such as a parking lot or airport runway, without interfering with one another.

 Competitions are held at the regional, divisional, and national levels.
 A national champion in each class is determined at the national championship (usually referred to as "Nationals") held in September.
 In 2009, Solo Nationals moved to the Lincoln Airpark in Lincoln, Nebraska.
 Individual national-level events called "Championship Tours" and "Match Tours" are held throughout the racing season.
 The SCCA also holds national-level events in an alternate format called "ProSolo".
 In ProSolo, two cars compete at the same time on mirror-image courses with drag racing-style starts, complete with reaction and 60-foot times.
 Class winners and other qualifiers (based on time differential against the class winner) then compete in a handicapped elimination round called the "Challenge".
 Points are awarded in both class and Challenge competition, and an annual champion is crowned each September at the ProSolo Finale event in Lincoln, Nebraska.